 However, there is a federal withholding tax, which is levied at a rate of 35% on bank interest and lottery winnings.
 Withholding tax may be reclaimed in full provided that taxpayers disclose the relevant assets and income in their tax return.

 Indirect taxes account for roughly 30% of all tax revenue in Switzerland.
 The main indirect tax is value added tax (VAT), which is levied at federal level.
-VAT is currently payable at a rate of 7.7% of the total cost of the transaction, which is the lowest rate in Europe.
-A reduced rate of 3.7% is levied on accommodation services, while a 2.5% VAT rate applies to basic necessities and other everyday items.
+VAT is currently payable at a rate of 8.1% of the total cost of the transaction, which is one of the lowest rates in Europe.
+A reduced rate of 3.8% is levied on accommodation services, while a 2.6% VAT rate applies to basic necessities and other everyday items.
 Medical and educational services are exempt from VAT.